-LinkedIn is a social media platform that has become extremely popular for phishing attacks in recent years, likely due to the assumption of most users that all members are professionals looking to make connections.
+LinkedIn is a social media platform that has become extremely popular for phishing attacks in recent years.
+This is likely due to the assumption of most users that all members are professionals looking to make connections.
 Earlier this month, Corrata reported on the types of scams currently targeting the trust of LinkedIn users by posing as other members as well as the service itself.

 Now with over 1 billion active monthly users, Instagram has quickly become one of the most popular social networks in the world.
 Inevitably however, this has made the platform a prime target for spear-phishing attacks.
-Like Facebook and Twitter, hackers gain users’ trust by masquerading as friends or followers and then posting links to malicious or phishing websites on their account or via direct messages.
+Like Facebook and Twitter, hackers gain users’ trust by masquerading as friends or followers.
+They then post links to malicious or phishing websites on their account or via direct messages.
 Extremely convincing fake login pages are then used to collect account credentials.
-What is most worrying about these attacks is that victims often have no idea that they have been targeted, as the fake page simply redirects them back to their Instagram page as if nothing happened.
+What is most worrying about these attacks is that victims often have no idea that hackers are targeting them.
+The fake page simply redirects them back to their Instagram page as if nothing happened.
 This means that the hacker could potentially access or take control of the account for some time without the user ever realizing that their data has been compromised, putting other accounts or sensitive data at risk.

 Snapchat is a relatively new platform for phishing attacks, however with 188 million daily active users and its mainly young teenage market, malicious attacks are increasingly common.
 In 2017, it emerged that a phishing attack resulted in the usernames and passwords of over 50,000 users becoming publicly visible online.
-The attack relied on a link, sent to users through a compromised account they believed to be a friend, that when clicked on, opened a website designed to mimic the official Snapchat login page.
-Similarly to the attacks via Facebook, Twitter and Instagram however, the page was in fact used to collect usernames and passwords, which were then made publicly available on phishing website ‘klk.viral.org’.
+The attack relied on a link, sent to users through a compromised account they believed to be a friend.
+When clicked on it opened a website designed to mimic the official Snapchat login page.
+Hackers collected usernames and passwords, which they then made publicly available on phishing website ‘klk.viral.org’.

 What can users do?

 Social networks are taking some action to detect and protect against suspicious activity like this.
 For example, Facebook have vowed to take steps to improve security and privacy features by requiring Two-Factor Authentication for logging in, while Snapchat have introduced the use of machine learning techniques to look for suspicious links sent within the app and block access to suspicious URLs.
-Users have also be advised by both security experts and the social media sites themselves to take caution when following links or accepting content from other users online.
-To try to navigate to social media accounts of companies or brands from their official websites and to check that accounts have been officially verified, to be wary of clicking on external links regardless of their source, to double check with friends and followers if suspicious of their online behavior and to generally be cautious of special offers that may seem too good to be true.
+Security experts and social media sites have also advised users to take caution following links.
+They should check that brand social media accounts have been officially verified.
+Users should be wary of clicking on external links regardless of their source.
+They should also double check with friends and followers if suspicious of their online behavior.
+Lastly, users should be cautious of any special offers that may seem too good to be true.

-As humans however, it is inevitable that we will make mistakes and may be fooled by these cyber frauds.
+As humans however, it is inevitable that we will make mistakes.
 To ensure protection for our sensitive data, especially as organizations with employees using mobile devices for personal as well as business, external security is essential.
-Corrata’s Mobile Internet Security solution provides unparalleled protection against phishing attacks, on all platforms.
-Corrata detects and blocks access to any malicious or fraudulent site, allowing employees to continue using services like WhatsApp, LinkedIn, Facebook, Twitter, Instagram and Snapchat, all with the peace of mind that their sensitive data is protected.
+Corrata’s Security and Control solution provides unparalleled protection against phishing attacks, on all platforms.
+Corrata detects and blocks access to any malicious or fraudulent sites.
+This allows employees to continue using social media with the peace of mind that their sensitive data is safe.

-To find out more about how Corrata’s solution could help protect your organization’s mobile devices from phishing attacks on social networks, visit www.corrata.com or email us at email@example.com.
+To find out more visit www.corrata.com or email us at email@example.com.